polterguy/phosphorusfive-dox/chapter-3.md

 ### Invisible properties and Ajax events

 Sometimes, you might need to associate some piece of data with your widget, that you do not want to render as attributes to the client.
 This is easily done, by prepending your attribute name with either an underscore *"_"*, or a period *"."*.
 This makes it possible for you to associate an *"attribute value"* with your widget, that is actually never passed on to the client.
 This *"attribute"*, or *"property"* to be more accurate, can easily be retrieved and modified on the server side, the same way normal attributes can be accessed and modified.
+However, such *"invisible attributes"* are never transferred to the client in any ways, and not possible to neither read nor change by the browser/client.

 You can also create invisible Ajax events using the same technique, by for instance creating an Ajax event named *".onfoo"*, which is never rendered to the client, but can be invoked, by tapping into the JavaScript API of P5.
 This allows you to create what's often referred to as *"web methods"*, associate these with some widget, and invoke these web methods from JavaScript.

 ### Changing attributes and properties

 To change an attribute, you can use **[p5.web.widgets.property.set]**.
 To retrieve the value of an attribute, you can use **[p5.web.widgets.property.get]**.
 The naming of these Active Events, is a common convention in P5, where the collection type you wish to access is given as a major part of the event - While the operation you wish to perform is supplied as the latter parts of its name.
 Normally these Active Events have a namespace before their collection name, associating them with a particular part of P5.
 Think of *"p5.web.widgets"* as the namespace, *"property"* as the collection type, and *"get"* or *"set"* as the operation you want to perform.
+However, both of the above events have convenience overloads, which you'd probably want to use instead.
+These are called respectively;

+* __[set-widget-property]__
+* __[get-widget-property]__

 Both of the above mentioned Active Events, takes one or more IDs, and reacts upon the specified widget(s) accordingly.
 Below is a piece of Hyperlambda that creates a widget, which once the mouse is hovered above it, changes a couple of attributes.
 When the mouse leaves the widget, it retrieves a couple of attributes, and shows a debug window.